EN

 IUNO’s opinion

 In this case, the European Court of Justice considered the scope of the EU directive establishing a framework for equal treatment in employment and occupation.
-This EU directive was implemented with the Danish rules on non-discrimination in the labor market.
+This EU directive was implemented with the Danish rules on non-discrimination in the labour market.
 With this decision, it may be unlawful to discriminate against self-employed persons from now on.

 Under the non-discrimination rules, there is also a prohibition to discriminate based on religion, belief, disability, or age, for example.
 Although this case is related to discrimination on the grounds of sexual orientation, the outcome could be the same in other cases.
 We have previously written about the rules on age discrimination here.